openfnord/python-smail/README.rst

 and implements many high and low level functionality.
 Additionally `asn1crypto`_ is used which is *"A fast, pure Python library for parsing and serializing ASN.1 structures."*.

-The ASN.1 implementation does not depend on pyasn1, as it showed too broken for creating and reading CMS (Cryptographic Message Syntax).
-Instead, the `asn1crypto`_ was used in this project.

-This implementation does not use the deprecated `pycrypto` anymore; instead it was switched to the more modern `cryptography` library.
-It is not 'pure python' anymore (because of the latter dependency), but at least works.

 Requirements
 ------------